Blueberry Streusel Muffins

 This post may contain affiliate links.
 Please read our affiliate disclosure.

-I also reduced the amount of sugar overall because of the added sugar to the streusel topping.
-The result is a moist, hearty muffin—the best kind—bursting with juicy blueberries and possessing a mild tang from buttermilk.
+The result is a moist, hearty muffin—the best kind—bursting with juicy blueberries and offering a mild tang from buttermilk.

-These blueberry streusel muffins make a great breakfast with coffee or tea.
+These blueberry-laden treats make a great breakfast with coffee or tea.
 They also work as a tasty mid-afternoon treat.
-Furthermore, they freeze really well, helping to ensure you have muffins on hand whenever your sweet tooth kicks in!
+Furthermore, they freeze really well, helping to ensure you have muffins on hand whenever your sweet tooth kicks in.

 Why You’ll Love These Blueberry Streusel Muffins

-- Cake Flour: This helps create a lighter and more tender texture than AP flour.
+- Cake Flour: This creates a lighter and more tender texture than AP flour.

 - Double-Acting Baking Powder: This helps add more height to the muffins.

-- Low-Fat Buttermilk: This gives the muffins a lovely tang.
+- Low-Fat Buttermilk: This gives the muffins a nice tang.

 - Cinnamon: This adds a spicy warmth to the streusel.